Restaurants in Jakarta

 Address: Plaza Sentral Jl.
 Jend.
 Sudirman Kav.
 47-48

 Huize Trivelli Heritage Resto & Patisserie

 Huize Trivelli Heritage Resto & Patisserie gives visitors a feeling of being an invited dinner guest of wealthy colonial era Javanese.
 This cosy restaurant is decorated in classic and ornate detail and the food is equally devoted to specifics.
-The family run restaurant has a traditional cuisine style handed down through its generations.
+This family-run restaurant serves up traditional cuisine inspired by recipes handed down through its generations.

 Address: Jalan Tanah Abang Dua108

-Located in the historic colonial Fatahillah square, Cafe Batavia serves a clientèle of celebrities, royalty and the curious.
-Adding to its historic theme is a decoration drenched in old photographs of past dignitaries, movie stars and royalty.
+Located in the historic Fatahillah square, Cafe Batavia serves a clientèle of celebrities, royalty and the curious.
+Adding to its historic theme, the restaurant is drenched in old photographs of past dignitaries, movie stars and royalty.
 The cafe is well suited for events from weddings to business meetings although anyone is welcome to enjoy its cocktail bar and dining menu.
-It has rated as one of the top bars in the world in international magazines.
+It has been rated as one of the top bars in the world in international magazines.

 Address: Fatahillah Square

 We are looking for contributors for our Jakarta travel guide.
 If you are a local, a regular traveller to Jakarta or a travel professional with time to contribute and answer occasional forum questions, please contact us.